Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 ### 1.2 The Australian Radio Talkback Corpus
 The [Australian Radio Talkback Corpus](https://www.ausnc.org.au/corpora/art) is freely downloadable for fair use, but is a relatively closed data set.
-I will discuss licensing later in this report, but you may click [here](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/final_report.md#choosing-a-license) to move to that section of the report to learn more about the license for the corpus and how I chose the license for my code.
+I will discuss licensing later in this report, but you may click [here](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/final_report.md#choosing-a-license) to move to Section 1.5 of the report to learn more about the license for the corpus and how I chose the license for my code.

 The corpus contains 27 raw and text files of transcribed recordings of national, regional, and commercial Australian Talkback Radio.
 For this project, I will be using the *raw files,* because the text files do not contain speaker information.